The Mutemwa Care Centre

 Individual resident’s homes are grouped in small communities

-The Mutemwa Care Centre is home to 62 patients with mixed illnesses ranging from leprosy to mental and physical disabilities.
-Each patient has their own living quarter and are cared for by individual carers and nurses at the centre.
+The Mutemwa Leprosy Care Centre is home to 34 patients living with mixed illnesses ranging from leprosy, aids to mental and physical disabilities.

 Please donate